ksmin23/my-aws-cdk-examples/glue/streaming-etl/sink-to-iceberg/README.md

 }
 </pre>

+:information_source: `--primary_key` option should be set by Iceberg table's primary column name.

 :warning: **You should create a S3 bucket for a glue job script and upload the glue job script file into the s3 bucket.**
 At this point you can now synthesize the CloudFormation template for this code.